-COVID-19 Guidance: The process for determining extended school year eligibility has not changed.
-Data collected would include data collected prior to the school closure, as well as data collected during the mandatory school closure, and data leading up to the time of decision.
+COVID-19 Guidance: The process for determining extended school eligibility has not changed, Data collected would include data collected prior to the school closure, as well as data collected during the mandatory school closure.
 The IEP team may consider determining whether a student with disabilities requires ESY 2021 after the 2020-21 winter break.
-This will allow a period of time for a student to recoup any skills and/or behaviors that were lost during school closure or alternate learning models and for IEP teams to examine the eligibility for ESY separate from COVID-19 Compensatory Services (CCS).
+This will allow a period of time for a student to recoup any skills and/or behaviors that were lost during the extended school closure and for IEP teams to examine the eligibility for ESY separate from COVID-19 Compensatory Services (CCS).
 The IEP team should use multiple data points to make this determination.